fserb/bkc/pages/bouncing/bouncing.md

 }
 ```

-Particles have a limited lifespan.
-They start big and shrink into nothingness.
+To implement the particle lifespan, we just reduce their lives and make the size
+proportional to their remaining lives.
+This will make them fade away over time
+and disappear.

 ```op:update_particles+6
     p.life -= dt;
     p.radius = 125 * p.life;
 ```

+Once a particle reaches `live <= 0`, they have disappeared from the screen and
-After going through all the particles, filter the `particles` array in-place,
+we should remove them from the particle list.
+We filter the array in place and
-removing the ones that have died.
+remove them.

 ```op:update_particles+9
   particles.filterIn(e => e.life > 0);
 ```

-We then need to change our `update()`.
-We need to spawn particles when a control
+We want to spawn particles every time one of our controls bounce at something,
+so we can just pig-back on the color-changing logic.
+We also must remember to
-hits something and we need to call our `updateParticles()`.
+call our new `updateParticles()`.

 ```op:update+16:,lens:update